Accelerating Clinical Evidence Synthesis with Large Language Models: Discussion

 \section{Discussion}

-Clinical evidence forms the bedrock of evidence-based medicine, crucial for enhancing healthcare decisions and guiding the discovery and development of new drugs.
+Clinical evidence forms the bedrock of evidence-based medicine, crucial for enhancing healthcare decisions and guiding the discovery and development of new therapies.
 It often comes from a systematic review of diverse studies found in the literature, encompassing clinical trials and retrospective analyses of real-world data.
 Yet, the burgeoning expansion of literature databases presents formidable challenges in efficiently identifying, summarizing, and maintaining the currency of this evidence.
+For instance, a study by the US Agency for Healthcare Research and Quality (AHRQ) found that half of 17 clinical guidelines became outdated within a couple of years~\cite{shekelle2001validity}.

-The rapid development of large language models (LLMs) and generative AI technologies has generated considerable interest in their potential applications.
-However, implementing these models in a manner that is collaborative, transparent, and trustworthy poses significant challenges, especially in critical areas such as medicine~\cite{zhang2024leveraging}.
-For instance, when utilizing LLMs to summarize multiple studies, the summaries often merely echo the findings verbatim, omit crucial details, and fail to adhere to established best practices~\cite{shaib2023summarizing}.
+The rapid development of large language models (LLMs) and AI technologies has generated considerable interest in their potential applications in clinical research~\cite{hutson2024ai,wang2023pytrial}.
+However, most of them focused on an individual aspect of the clinical evidence synthesis process, such as literature search~\cite{jin2024pubmed,scells2017test}, citation screening~\cite{wallace2010semi,kanoulas2018clef,trikalinos2019large}, quality assessment~\cite{vsuster2023automating}, or data extraction~\cite{yun2024automatically,schmidt2021data}.
+In addition, implementing these models in a manner that is collaborative, transparent, and trustworthy poses significant challenges, especially in critical areas such as medicine~\cite{zhang2024leveraging}.
+For instance, when utilizing LLMs to summarize evidence from multiple studies, the descriptive summaries often usually merely echo the findings verbatim, omit crucial details, and fail to adhere to established best practices~\cite{shaib2023summarizing}.
+Besides, when given a set of studies that are irrelevant to the research question, LLMs are prone to produce hallucinations and hence cause misleading evidence~\cite{joseph2024factpico}.
+This challenge highlights the need for an integrated pipeline, involving the study search and screening stages, to strategically pick the target studies for analysis~\cite{ramprasad2023automatically,chelli2024hallucination}, or enhanced with human-AI collaboration~\cite{spillias2023human}.